-When you are working with workflow automations, you often have a lot going on in the background, and it can be difficult to keep track of everything your workflows are doing.
+When working with automations, you often have a lot going on in the background, and it can be difficult to keep track of everything your automations are doing.

-With the automation history feature, you will be able to view a record of the actions your automations have performed in your account.
+The automation history feature lets you view a record of the actions performed by your automations.

-To navigate to your automation history, go to Settings > Workflow Automations > History.
+To find your automation history, go to Settings > Automations > History.

-You can also view a specific automation’s history by clicking “...” to the right of any given workflow:
+You can also view a specific automation’s history by clicking “...” to the right of any given automation:

-When viewing your workflow executions, there are four possible statuses that you might see:
+When viewing your automation executions, there are four possible statuses that you might see:

 |Status||When is it shown?|

-This can also be normal when a workflow takes a bit longer to be processed (e.g., an email being sent).
+This can also be normal when a automation takes a bit longer to be processed (e.g., an email being sent).

 And in the case of a failed or stopped automation, you will be able to see where the automation stopped: